-The fools who gained greatest prominence were those who entertained monarchs and noblemen, as part of the household staff.
+The fools who gained the greatest prominence were those who entertained monarchs and noblemen.
+They were part of the household staff.

 Being a court jester was the career pinnacle for the quick-witted and talented few.
 They could rise above the simple nomadic existence, entertaining peasants living in filth, disease and poverty.
 Their new life was to entertain a captive audience, and enjoy stability, shelter and more to eat in one meal than others had in a week.

-No doubt everyone wanted to be a court jester but the supply of fools always exceeded the demand.
-There were no employment agencies or Monster.com.
+No doubt everyone wanted to be a court jester, but the supply of fools always exceeded the demand.
+There were no employment agencies or career sites.
 To get the attention of potential employers, jesters would take any opportunity to perform in front of the wealthy – not unlike what the paparazzi do to celebrities today.

-Except you can’t behead a paparazzo, like what Henry VIII did to one fool on New Year’s Eve 1544.
-Despite being warned, this fool pushed the monarch too far just outside the Palace of Whitehall, in London.
+Except you can’t behead a paparazzo, which is what Henry VIII did to one fool on New Year’s Eve 1544.
+Despite being warned, this fool pushed the monarch too far outside the Palace of Whitehall in London.

 That night, even the king’s personal jester, Will Sommers, couldn’t amuse the angry monarch.
-According to Sommer’s diary and stories passed down over the centuries, the evening was marred by drunken rants by Henry.
+According to Sommer’s diary and stories passed down over the centuries, Henry’s drunken rants marred the evening.
 The king even threatened to cast away the ships of fools or behead them all.

-Sommers had been in service to the king for years and had become his friend and confidante.
+Sommers had been serving the king for years and had become his friend and confidante.
 At the risk of his job, and perhaps his life, he tried to convince the king that serial execution of fools wasn’t a good idea.

 Coming from a family of fools, perhaps Sommers made the appeal for selfish reasons.
 He attempted to convince the king that he needed to laugh, that all people need to laugh in tough times.
 Henry had just buried yet another wife, Catherine of Aragon, so his temperament was certainly suspect.

 With the tension gone, Sommers confessed he had concerns about his own health.
-He suggested that Henry audition other fools in search of a replacement, instead for waiting for his demise – either by natural causes or beheading (the ultimate job dismissal).
-If the King so wished, Sommers could arrange a trial performance at his majesty’s pleasure to “appraise the entertainer’s merit.”
+He suggested Henry audition other fools in search of a replacement instead of waiting for his demise – either by natural causes or beheading (the ultimate job dismissal).
+If the King wished, Sommers could arrange a trial performance at his majesty’s pleasure to “appraise the entertainer’s merit.”